DovetailSoftware/bolt/readme.md

 * Start Server Manager select the Web Server (IIS) Role.
 * Click on Add Role Services.
-* Make sure you have ASP and Server Side Includes selected.
+* Under Application Development Features, make sure you have ASP and Server Side Includes selected.
+* Under Common HTTP Features, the Static Content feature must be turned on.
 * Also select the IIS 6 Management Compatibility features which are found near the bottom of the list of features.

 Create a Application Pool